MadameElfarran/Polychromatic-Toast/README.md

       * Mainly '_BYG_', '_Better Nether_' & Yung's structure replacements
 * Plenty of new mobs from '_Creatures from the Snow_', '_Naturalist_', '_Friends & Foes_' and more
 * A splash of tech mods with custom configurations for compatibility such as '_Wired Redstone_' & '_YTTR_'
+* Accessability features such as colorblind and view bob tuning.
 * Customise almost every aspect of the game with various tutorials and walkthroughs on the wiki
    * > Do note that some of the tutorials require basic knowledge of various scripts